 Document fraud can involve either false or altered documents, such as:

-- passports and travel documents,
+- passports and travel documents

-- diplomas, degrees, and apprenticeship or trade papers,
+- diplomas, degrees, and apprenticeship or trade papers

-- police certificates.
+- police certificates

-- be charged with a crime or
+- have you charged with a crime or

-What CIC is doing to stop immigration fraud
+What we’re doing to stop immigration fraud

-- the Canada Border Services Agency (CBSA),
+- the Canada Border Services Agency (CBSA)

 - the Royal Canadian Mounted Police (RCMP) and

-- foreign police services and offices that issue identity documents.
+- foreign police services and offices that issue identity documents

-CIC is working with the CBSA and the RCMP to phase in biometrics.
+We’re working with the CBSA and the RCMP to phase in biometrics.
 This means we will use data such as fingerprints to confirm a person’s identity.

 Biometrics will make it much harder for people to hide who they are.
 It will also help reduce identity fraud.
 Find out more about biometrics.